DNA - PERFORMANCE APPRAISAL: EVALUATION OF TEACHERS

 The School shall develop its own teacher appraisal system supported by procedures and by the processes outlined in the Texas Education Code 21.352.

-The Instructional Planning Council shall:
+The Instructional Planning Council develops:

-- Develop a local appraisal process;
+- A local appraisal process; and

-The appraisal process shall include:
+The School’s appraisal process shall include:

 - the teacher annually agrees in writing to an appraisal using the Alternative Annual Appraisal; and